samrawit04/KURAZ_TECH_FRONTEND_TEST/readme.md

 -javascript

 Getting Started
-web browser (e.g., Chrome, Firefox, Edge).
+with web browser (e.g., Chrome, Firefox, Edge).
 A code editor - for viewing or modifying the code.
 Basic knowledge of HTML, CSS, and JavaScript